Desconexao/tank-game/README.md

 # Tank Game

 A modern recreation of the classic 1980s game **Battle City** by Namco for the NES, built from scratch using Java and Maven.
-This is an academic project developed for the Object Oriented Programming class that reimplements the beloved tank combat game with enhanced features including online multiplayer, custom maps, and power-up systems.
+This is an academic project developed for the Object Oriented Programming class that reimplements the old tank combat game with enhanced features including online multiplayer, custom maps, and power-up systems.

 ## Screenshots